Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		// and displays its contents
 		void display1(student st);
 		// display2() takes the address of student structure as an
-		// argument and displays the structure＊s contents void display2(const student * ps);
+		// argument and displays the structure's contents void display2(const student * ps);
 		// display3() takes the address of the first element of an array
 		// of student structures and the number of array elements as